Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: The small fppf site of an and Kato's Kummer-flat site

 Part \refpart{lem:invariants-finitely-presented}{2} is immediate when $A = R[\bfx]$ and $\Gamma_{i}$ acts leaving the indeterminates fixed.
 In the general case it follows from the exact sequence above, and right exactness of the tensor product.

 For part~\refpart{lem:invariants-finitely-presented}{3} see \cite[Théorème~11.2.6]{ega43}. \end{proof}

-We are now ready to finish the proof of Theorem~\ref{equiv.topoi}.
-Take $n$ sufficiently large such that $V_{n}$ is flat and \fp over $U_{n}$, and diagram~\ref{eq:diagram1} is cartesian.
+We are now ready to finish the proof of Lemma \ref{lem:refine-to-irs} (and this will also conclude the proof of Theorem~\ref{equiv.topoi}). {Recall that we have reduced the statement to considering the case of an object of $\infroot{X}\fppf$ of the form $\cA=[V/G_\infty]\to \infroot{X} = [U_{\infty}/G_{\infty}]$, where $V$ is affine and the $G_\infty$-equivariant morphism $V\to U_\infty$ is finitely presented.
+By the previous lemma} we can find an $n$ sufficiently large such that $V_{n}=V/\Gamma_n$ is flat and \fp over $U_{n}$, and diagram~(\ref{eq:diagram1}) is cartesian.
 The scheme $U_{n}$ has a tautological \fs logarithmic structure coming from the morphism $U_{n} \arr \radice{n}X$; with this logarithmic structure, the morphism $U_{n} \arr X$ is obviously Kummer-flat.
 We have $\infroot{U_{n}} = [U_{\infty}/\Gamma_{n}]$ by Corollary~\ref{cor:local-model-chart}; if we give to $V_{n}$ the logarithmic structure pulled back from $U_{n}$, then $V_{n}\to X$ is Kummer-flat, and by Proposition~\ref{prop:base-change} we have

 So $[V/\Gamma_{n}]$ is an \irs.
 Since the morphism $[V/\Gamma_{n}] \arr [V/G_{\infty}]$ is representable, faithfully flat and \fp, this concludes the proof. \end{proof}

 As a variation on this one can consider the small Kummer-étale site $X\ket$ of a \fs logarithmic scheme $X$, whose objects are Kummer-étale morphism $Y \arr X$ (see \cite{illusie-kato-nakayama,niziol-k-theory}).
 The definition of Kummer-étale is obtained by replacing ``flat'' with ``étale'' in the definition of the Kummer-flat morphism, and assuming that in diagram (\ref{eq:diagram2}) the order of the cokernel of $P\gr \arr Q\gr$ is not divisible by the characteristic of the residue field of any point of $X$.